-In just 21 days, Facebook led an Indian test account to gore and fake news
+In just 21 days, Facebook led new India user to gore and fake news

 “After 12 days, 12 planes attacked Pakistan,” one post exulted.
 Another, again in Hindi, claimed as “Hot News” the death of 300 terrorists in a bomb explosion in Pakistan.
 The name of the group sharing the news was “Laughing and things that make you laugh.”
 Some posts containing fake photos of a napalm bomb claimed to be India’s air attack on Pakistan reveled, “300 dogs died.
 Now say long live India, death to Pakistan.”

-The report — entitled "An Indian test user’s descent into a sea of polarizing, nationalist messages” — makes clear how little control Facebook has in one of its most important markets.
+The report — entitled “An Indian test user’s descent into a sea of polarizing, nationalist messages” — makes clear how little control Facebook has in one of its most important markets.
 The Menlo Park, California-based technology giant has anointed India as a key growth market, and used it as a test bed for new products.
-Last year, Facebook spent nearly $6 billion (¥682 billion) on a partnership with Mukesh Ambani, the richest man in Asia, who leads the Reliance conglomerate.

-"This exploratory effort of one hypothetical test account inspired deeper, more rigorous analysis of our recommendation systems, and contributed to product changes to improve them,” the Facebook spokeswoman said.
-"Our work on curbing hate speech continues and we have further strengthened our hate classifiers, to include four Indian languages.'
+Last year, Facebook spent nearly $6 billion on a partnership with Mukesh Ambani, the richest man in Asia, who leads the Reliance conglomerate.
+“This exploratory effort of one hypothetical test account inspired deeper, more rigorous analysis of our recommendation systems, and contributed to product changes to improve them,” the Facebook spokeswoman said.
+“Our work on curbing hate speech continues and we have further strengthened our hate classifiers, to include four Indian languages.’

 But the company has also repeatedly tangled with the Indian government over its practices there.
 New regulations require that Facebook and other social media companies identify individuals responsible for their online content — making them accountable to the government.
 Facebook and Twitter Inc. have fought back against the rules.
 On Facebook’s WhatsApp platform, viral fake messages circulated about child kidnapping gangs, leading to dozens of lynchings across the country beginning in the summer of 2017, further enraging users, the courts and the government.